The poet Horace said:

 The Holy See a sovereign state since 1929

 that contains within its walls many of the world's greatest masterpieces of art.

-Our tour will start at the Vatican Museum, whose world-renowned art collection was first established in 1500.In the astonishing Picture Gallery you will admire paintings by masters such as Giotto, Raphael,Leonardo Da Vinci, Caravaggio...
-The Ancient Statuary Collection is home to Laocoon, a hellenistic Greek statue of unparalleled technical virtuosity.
+Our tour will start at the Vatican Museum, whose world-renowned art collection was first established in 1500.In the astonishing Picture Gallery you will admire paintings by masters such as: Raphael, Caravaggio, Leonardo....
+The ancient Statuary Collection is also home to Laocoon, a hellenistic Greek statue of unparalleled technical virtuosity.
 Its sublime depiction of human emotion became a source of inspiration for such great artists as Michelangelo.
-Speaking of Michelangelo, our tour continues to the Sistine Chapel, where his stunning frescoes and famous ceiling continue to transport visitors with their color, beauty, and spiritual richness.
-Take in the grandeur and history of St. Peter's Basilica, home to the Pietà and soaring Dome by Michelangelo and the exquisite Baldacchino (canopy) by Bernini.
-Our Vatican tour will end in St. Peter’s Square, framed by Bernini’s perfectly arrayed colonnade.
+Speaking of Michelangelo, our tour continues to the Sistine Chapel, where his stunning frescoes with their colors, beauty and spiritual richness continue to transport visitors.
+Take in the grandeur and history of St. Peter's Basilica, home to the Pietà and soaring Dome by Michelangelo, with the exquisite Baldacchino (canopy) by Bernini, who also did the project of St. Peter Square with its perfectly arrayed colonnade.

 Through Baroque – Renaissance Rome